List on Bids44 →

 Essential Checks

-4. Run Dead Pixel Test: Open full-screen images of solid red, green, blue, white, and black colours at max brightness.
-Look for any pixels that are stuck on or off.
-A few dead pixels can reduce value by ₹2,000-₹4,000.
+4. Perform Dead Pixel Test: Open a full-screen image of solid red, green, blue, white, and black colors at max brightness.
+Look closely for any stuck, dead, or discolored pixels.

-6. Test Keyboard Thoroughly: Open Notepad and type every single key, including function keys (Fn + F1-F12).
-Watch for missed inputs or double typing.
-A faulty keyboard is a major annoyance and can cost ₹3,000-₹6,000 to replace.
+6. Test Keyboard Thoroughly: Open Notepad and type every single key, including function keys (Fn+F1, F2, etc.).
+Listen for any keys that stick or double-type.

-11. Check for Swollen Battery: Place the laptop on a perfectly flat surface (like a glass table) and gently press down on all four corners.
-If it rocks or wobbles, it could indicate a swollen battery, which is a fire hazard and requires immediate replacement (₹5,000-₹8,000).
-Also, check if the trackpad or bottom case is bulging.
+11. Check for Swollen Battery: Place the laptop on a perfectly flat surface and press gently on all four corners.
+If it rocks or wobbles, it could indicate a swollen battery pushing the bottom panel out.
+Also check if the trackpad feels unusually stiff or bulges.

 Insider Checks

-THE KEYBOARD SHINE TEST (Usage Fraud Detector): Tilt the laptop under bright light and look at the keys from an angle.
-Heavily-used keys (spacebar, E, T, A, S, Ctrl, Shift) will develop a visible shine as their matte texture wears off.
-A “barely used” laptop with shiny keys means it’s seen far more action than claimed.
-If only a few keys are shiny in unusual patterns, it might indicate a partial keyboard replacement, which might hide a liquid spill.
-Missing this could mean you’re buying a much older, more heavily used device for a “like new” price—a loss of ₹4,000-₹8,000.
+THE KEYBOARD SHINE TEST: Tilt the laptop under bright light and look at the keycaps at an angle.
+Heavily-used keys like the spacebar, E, T, A, S, and the trackpad will develop a visible shine as the matte texture wears off.
+A “barely used” laptop with shiny keys is a red flag — it’s seen far more action than claimed.
+If some keys are matte but others shiny in unusual patterns, the keyboard might have been partially replaced, which warrants asking why.
+Miss this, and you’re overpaying by ₹3,000-₹5,000 for a heavily used unit.

-THE LID HINGE GRAVITY TEST: Open the laptop lid to about 45 degrees and then gently let go.
-It should stay firmly in place without falling open or closing on its own.
-If it falls, the hinge mechanism is worn out from heavy use or potential drop damage.
-Hinge repairs can be tricky and costly on thin laptops like the Galaxy Book 3, often requiring a partial case replacement—budget ₹2,500-₹6,000 for this.
+THE LID HINGE GRAVITY TEST: Open the laptop lid to about 45 degrees and gently let go.
+It should stay firmly in place without falling open or closed.
+If it sags, drops, or swings freely, the hinge mechanism is worn from heavy use or potential drop damage.
+Hinge repairs can be complex and expensive, often requiring partial chassis disassembly.
+Missing this could cost you ₹3,000-₹6,500 for a repair.

-THE BOTTOM SCREW CHECK: Carefully examine the screws on the bottom case.
-If they show tool marks, scratches, are slightly different colors, or some are missing, the laptop has definitely been opened.
-This isn’t always bad (could be an SSD upgrade), but if the seller denies it was ever opened, yet the screws tell a different story, it’s a huge trust issue.
-Walk away.
-If you miss this, you might be buying a device that’s been tampered with or poorly repaired, leading to future reliability issues—a ₹5,000-₹15,000 risk.
+THE BOTTOM SCREW CHECK: Carefully inspect the small screws on the bottom case.
+If they show tool marks, scratches, are slightly stripped, or are mismatched in color, the laptop has been opened.
+This isn’t always bad (could be an SSD upgrade), but if the seller denies it was ever opened, yet the screws tell a different story, it’s a sign of dishonesty.
+Ask why it was opened.
+If the explanation isn’t satisfactory, walk away – you might be looking at a repaired water-damaged unit or one with swapped components.

 Common Scams to Watch For (India 2026)

-SSD Downgrade: Some unscrupulous sellers might replace the original, faster NVMe SSD with a cheaper, slower SATA SSD or a smaller capacity one, while claiming the original specs.
-Use CrystalDiskInfo and msinfo32 to verify the exact model and capacity of the installed SSD.
-Run a quick file transfer speed test if possible.
-This scam can significantly impact performance, costing you ₹3,000-₹6,000 in performance or upgrade costs.
+SSD Swap with Cheaper Drive: Sellers might replace the original, often faster NVMe SSD with a slower, cheaper SATA SSD or a lower-capacity NVMe drive, keeping the original for themselves.
+Use CrystalDiskInfo to verify the exact model and health of the SSD.
+If the drive is slow or a generic brand, it’s a red flag.
+This scam can cost you ₹3,000-₹6,000 in performance and storage.

 Seller’s Guide — How to Maximize Your Samsung Galaxy Book 3 Resale